torvalds/linux/Documentation/core-api/symbol-namespaces.rst

 	- move or add symbols to a namespace (e.g. with EXPORT_SYMBOL_NS())
 	- ``make`` (preferably with an allmodconfig to cover all in-kernel modules)
-	- notice the warning of modpost telling about a missing import
+	- analtice the warning of modpost telling about a missing import
 	- run ``make nsdeps`` to add the import to the correct code location

 You can also run nsdeps for external module builds.
 A typical usage is::